Predefined Networking Protocols

 • node::Int64: the vertex of the node where swapping is happening

-• chooseH::Any: the nodeH counterpart for chooseH; if you are working on a repeater chain a good choice is argmax, i.e. the node furthest to the "right"
+• chooseH::Function: the nodeH counterpart for chooseH; if you are working on a repeater chain a good choice is argmax, i.e. the node furthest to the "right"

 • local_busy_time::Float64: fixed "busy time" duration immediately before starting entanglement generation attempts

-• retry_lock_time::Any: how long to wait before retrying to lock qubits if no qubits are available (nothing for queuing up and waiting)
+• retry_lock_time::Union{Nothing, Float64}: how long to wait before retrying to lock qubits if no qubits are available (nothing for queuing up and waiting)

 • rounds::Int64: how many rounds of this protocol to run (-1 for infinite))